yougahee/Algorithm/README.md

 #### 특징
-- 위상정렬의 결과가 여러개 나올 수 있음 ( Queue's size is over 1)
+- There can be multiple results of this algorithm. ( Queue's size is over 1)

 [Topological Sort Problem Link](https://github.com/yougahee/algorithm-boj/tree/master/Algorithm/Topological_Sort)